catseye/SixtyPical/doc/SixtyPical.md

 Types
 -----

-There are seven *types* in SixtyPical:
+There are five *primitive types* in SixtyPical:

 *   bit (2 possible values)
 *   byte (256 possible values)
-*   byte table (256 entries, each holding a byte)
 *   word (65536 possible values)
-*   word table (256 entries, each holding a word)
 *   routine (code stored somewhere in memory, read-only)
 *   vector (address of a routine)

+There is also one *type constructor*:

+*   X table (256 entries, each holding a value of type X)

+This constructor can only be applied to bytes or words.

 Memory locations
 ----------------